Chakradhar-Jeereddy/Postgre-adminstration/replication/ReplicationManager/01-Introduction.md

 - It supports and enhances PostgreSQL's built-in streaming replication.
 - Repmgr provides single read/write primary server and on or more read-only standbys containing near-real time copies of the the primary server's database.
-- Repmgrd deamon is user to actively monitor serversin a replication cluster.
+- Repmgrd deamon is used to actively monitor servers in a replication cluster.
 - It is available only for Unix and linux.

 ## Commponents of Repmgr